 - Temporary Visa Petitions: Specialty Workers (H-1B), Intracompany Transfers (L-1), Extraordinary Ability (O-1), Canadian and Mexican Professionals (TN), Australian Professionals (E-3), Professionals from Singapore and Chile (H-1B1) and Treaty Traders/Investors (E-1/E-2)

 - Corporate Immigration Compliance: I-9 Policies and Programs, best practices and risk assessment

 - Mergers and Acquisitions: Assists organizations contemplating a transaction to assess all the immigration and related issues so they can retain the necessary human capital that may be so important to the deal

-Before joining the firm, Mr. Groban was an associate at a large corporate immigration law firm and in the national Immigration Law Group of mid-sized multi-disciplinary firm in New York.
-Mr. Groban received his Bachelor of Arts degree in Political Science from Syracuse University and earned his Juris Doctorate degree from Villanova University’s Charles Widger School of Law, where he served as a managing editor of the Villanova Environmental Law Journal.
+Before joining the firm, Matt was an associate at a large corporate immigration law firm and in the national Immigration Law Group of mid-sized multi-disciplinary firm in New York.
+Matt received his Bachelor of Arts degree in Political Science from Syracuse University and earned his Juris Doctorate from Villanova University’s Charles Widger School of Law, where he served as a managing editor of the Villanova Environmental Law Journal.